smart-edge-open/specs/doc/applications/openness_service_mesh.md

 ## Video Analytics Service Mesh Deployment

-The media analytics services can be automatically deployed on the Istio service mesh using the OpenNESS Experience Kits (OEK).
+The media analytics services can be automatically deployed on the Istio service mesh using the OEK.
 To do so, the entry `ne_istio_enable` in the file `flavors/media-analytics/all.yml` needs to be set to `true`.
 After running the `deploy.sh` script, the output should include the following pods in the `default` and `istio-system` namespaces on the cluster:

 ```shell
 $ kubectl get pods -A